Pauline Musters: Life

-In 1894 she was invited to the United States by an impresario.
-She made her debut on December 31, 1894 in Proctor's Theatre on Broadway, New York City, with whom Verschueren had concluded a contract for two years.
+In 1894, she was invited to the United States by an impresario.
+She made her debut on December 31, 1894, in Proctor's Theatre on Broadway, New York City, with whom Verschueren had concluded a contract for two years.
 She was very well received, and photographs of her were published in many newspapers.
 Every day she conducted three performances.
 To attract media attention, Verschueren had promised a reward of 12,000 Guilders to any person of at least 17 years of age who was smaller than Musters.

 Pauline Musters was soon well liked in New York for her beauty and gracefulness; she was described as polite, calm, and gentle.

-Two months after her arrival, Musters died in her hotel room from pneumonia and meningitis (by other sources from a cold and an illness of the chest), aggravated by use of alcohol, a few days short of her 17th birthday.
+Two months after her arrival, Musters died in her hotel room from pneumonia and meningitis (by other sources from a cold and an illness of the chest), aggravated by use of alcohol, a few days after her 17th birthday.
 When an autopsy was performed on her, a weight of 8 lbs 11.4 oz (3.9 kg) and a size of 2 ft (61 cm) (due to some post mortem elongation) were stated.

 Muster's body was first laid out in St Vincent de Paul church.
 Her family was offered 60,000 Guilders for her body, which they declined.
-Instead, they had the body embalmed and transferred to Ossendrecht.
+Instead, they had her body embalmed and transferred to Ossendrecht.
 Pauline was laid in state on the veranda of the family mansion in a threefold coffin made of bronze, glass, and oak wood.
 In accordance with her stage name she was dressed like a princess in a silk gown, with a crown, diamonds, and gems.
 Many inhabitants came to pay their last respects.
-On March 8, 1895 she was laid to rest on the local cemetery.
+On March 8, 1895, she was laid to rest on the local cemetery.

-In Ossendrecht town hall items from Pauline Muster's life are on display.
+In Ossendrecht, town hall items from Pauline Muster's life are on display.
 In 2012, journalist Mark Traa published a novel about her after two years of research.
 Artist Hans Hermes created a sculpture to her memory in 2018.